Alisher Usmanov: Arsenal shareholder makes £1bn takeover bid to Stan Kroenke

 Uzbek-born Russian billionaire Alisher Usmanov has made a £1bn bid to wrest control of Arsenal from majority shareholder Stan Kroenke.

-But with Kroenke showing no interest, the bid has in effect been rejected, though Usmanov is yet to receive written confirmation of that.
+But with Kroenke showing no interest, the bid has in effect been rejected, though Usmanov is yet to receive written confirmation.

 The Financial Times reported Usmanov made the offer last month, and that Kroenke has yet to formally respond.